yecril71pl/cpp-docs.pl-pl/docs/dotnet/list-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego wstawia element z wartością `val` na koniec kontrolowanej sekwencji.
-Możesz użyć do dołączania innego elementu do listy.
+Funkcja członkowska wstawia element z wartością `val` na końcu kontrolowanej sekwencji.
+Służy do dołączania kolejnego elementu do listy.

 ### <a name="example"></a>Przykład